hungnguyen0508/hungnguyen0508/README.md

 - Visualization tools: Power BI, Looker Studio.

 ## On-going Learning:
-📖 Focusing on enhancing my skills in Data Engineering and continually staying updated on emerging technologies and industry trends.
+📖 Focusing on enhancing my skills in Data Engineering and improving analytical mindset, I do not forget to continually stay updated on emerging technologies and industry trends 🧐.

 ## Connect with me !!
 📧 Feel free to reach out via email at [hunghnguyen.work@gmail.com](mailto:hunghnguyen.work@gmail.com).